JiangJiang65/LEAP-PINN/README.md

 # Introduction

 This is the code for the competition "Machine Learning for [Physical Simulation Challenge - powergrid use case](https://www.codabench.org/competitions/2378/).
 In order to achieve the goal of the competition, we propose the LEAP-PINN method.
-And in the competition, we finished second in it.
+And in the competition, we proposed the LEAP-PINN method and got the second prize.

 Here is the LinkedIn post about the result of the competition: [LinkedIn](https://www.linkedin.com/posts/institut-de-recherche-technologique-systemx_machine-learning-for-physical-simulation-activity-7264587187126517760-ZhgC/?utm_source=share&utm_medium=member_desktop)

 ![](./img/Result.png)

-The overview of the competition is followed.
+The overview of the competition is as followed.

 ## Competition overview